Study Abroad Destination

 Semester at Sea

-The Semester at Sea port of call in Morocco is the vibrant metropolis of Casablanca.
-Once in port, voyagers can choose from Field Programs including multi-day trips to explore some hidden gems further afield.
+Semester at Sea ports of call in India include Cochin (Kochi) and Mumbai.
+Once in port, voyagers can choose from Field Programs including multi-day trips to Agra, New Delhi, Kerala, and more.

-Each Semester at Sea stop in Morocco lasts only about five or six days, but the sights, sounds, textures, and flavors tend to stay fresh in voyagers’ minds long after departure.
+Each Semester at Sea stop in India lasts only about five or six days, but the memories of this vibrant country last far longer.

 Voyager Travel Tips